 This natural bounty, combined with its striking landscapes, gold rush heritage and Indigenous history, make the Goldfields a truly unique Australian outback getaway.

-Why not start your journey of discovery at the Hannans North Tourist Mine and follow the Golden Quest Discovery Trail, leading you from Kalgoorlie-Boulder through Coolgardie and Laverton and deep into the Goldfields.
+Why not start your journey of discovery at the Hannans North Tourist Mine or Museum of the Goldfields and follow the Golden Quest Discovery Trail, leading you from Kalgoorlie-Boulder through Coolgardie, Menzies and Laverton and deep into the Goldfields.